wpensar/ionic-orm/DEVELOPER.md

-# Building and Testing TypeORM
+# Building and Testing Ionic-ORM

+## Please remember to constribute and fork [TypeORM](https://github.com/typeorm/typeorm) for any issues that are not in the WebSQL and SQLite driver; once accepted over there, Ionic-ORM will pull the changes.

+The Reason why Ionic-ORM has to be seperate is because TypeORM is a module that is primary meant to be ran on a server side application and not a client; we are taking advantage of their amazing SQL builder and ORM abilities done in typescript.

-This document describes how to set up your development environment and run TypeORM test cases.
+This document describes how to set up your development environment and run Ionic-ORM test cases.

 * [Prerequisite Software](#prerequisite-software)
 * [Getting the Sources](#getting-the-sources)